racheleverett/e2/p1/README.md

 ## Notes for instructor

-- Reason why login is not in controller is due to multiple moves from both players
+- Reason why logic is not in controller is due to multiple moves from both players
 - If I put logic in controller then we will only know who the winner is
 - which will eliminate all the fun of watching what's going on